imSarthakGautam/Automatic-MisPronunciation-Detector-and-Corrector/README.md

 # Automatic-MisPronunciation-Detector-and-Corrector
-This repository is part of our Final Year Major Project based on title **Automatic-MisPronunciation-Detector-and-Corrector**
+This repository is part of our Final Year Major Project based on title : **"Automatic-MisPronunciation-Detector-and-Corrector"**

 ## To deploy this app on your device